Cortrah/Discourse-Notes/README.md

 Discourse is a real world, well engineered, 100% open source project that attempts to address some high level problems with online discussion.
 They have good tests, a postgres database and both client and server software that is written with modern practices.
 It certainly has it's flaws and technical or historical baggage as anything does.
 But I think that if I get to know this code intimately, warts and all, I'll learn something real.

+By hacking Discourse it means that you also have good examples of

+A Ruby on Rails Api

+An Ember front end Application

+A Postgres database

+A Redis cache and transient data store

+Vagrant

+Docker

+Sidekiq

 # Why a Book?

 I just need a place to organize the information that I gather, even if it's just cutting and pasting from other resources.
 I'm also going to try and get the local Ruby Brigade users group to work with me as I go through this process in hopes that we can learn more from one another.

-I also like how gitbook let's me save my books for my kindle device.
+I also like how gitbook let's me save my books for my kindle device so that I can read while walking the dog.